Achieve Effective Security Controls

 Policies and procedures have been established, and supporting processes and technical measures implemented, for timely detection of vulnerabilities within organizationally-owned or managed applications, infrastructure network and system components.

-Our security test team performs on-going network vulnerability scans of both internal and external infrastructure using an industry-leading vulnerability scanner.
 We also perform ongoing application and code vulnerability evaluations of our products and have dual peer reviews of all code changes to ensure the efficiency of implemented security controls.
 Our risk management methodology is used for prioritizing remediation of identified vulnerabilities.

 Changes are managed through our defined change management process for all vendor-supplied patches, configuration changes, or changes to our applications.